ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_7.rst

 General
 =======

-* Refactor the apis in cliconf and netconf plugins so that they have a uniform signature across supported network platforms.
+* Refactor the APIs in cliconf and netconf plugins so that they have a uniform signature across supported network platforms.

 Modules
 =======

-* New ``net_config`` module
+* New ``cli_config`` module
 * New ``cli_command`` module
 * Refactor ``netconf_config`` module to add additional functionality. `proposal #104 <https://github.com/ansible/proposals/issues/104>`_